 The San Diego Zoo Safari Park is unlike any other zoo experience, and we think your family will toadally love it.
 The Safari Park houses over 3,500 animals in large habitat areas.
 The animals are given plenty of stimulation and in many cases the opportunity to rub noses with many other species they might encounter in a natural environment.
 As you can imagine, creating an environment where the animals can roam and graze means spreading things out … a lot.
 So this 1,800-acre wildlife preserve and botanical garden offers a lot of adventure.
 We're here with expert advice and great San Diego Zoo Safari Park tips.
 If you have high-energy, adventurous tadpoles that you often think belong in a zoo or dream of going on safari in Africa, then this is the right destination for your family vacation!

 San Diego Zoo Safari Park Tips

+Whether you are going on safari or hopping about the park, you’ll need to dress for a workout.
 Prepare by wearing proper clothes and shoes for the type of adventure you want to embark on.
+Wear layers you can shed as the sun warms things up in the afternoon.
+Hiking shoes or good walking shoes are a necessity for exploring the park, which is very spread out and hilly.
 This is one of those San Diego Zoo Safari Park tips we can't stress enough!
-And of course, you don’t have to embark on any of them.
-You can explore much of the park on foot, and if you do that you definitely don’t want to miss the free Africa Tram expedition, which is already included in your 1-day pass ticket.
-Despite all the walking, the park is very kid friendly.
-There are multiple playgrounds, a lot of shady spots, fun photo opportunities for tadpoles, and limitless chances to hop, skip, jump and climb around the park.
+You’ll toadally rack up some steps on your Fitbit.
+(I will NOT lose my ranking on the leaderboard.
+Never!)
+Despite all of the walking, the park is very kid-friendly.
+There are multiple playgrounds, a lot of shady spots, fun photo opportunities for tadpoles and limitless chances to hop, skip, jump and climb around the park.
 Of course, getting to observe and learn about animals throughout the park is why you are going there in the first place.